Food By Themes

 Image credit: @et_andherfood

 Parisian cafe Angelina has a storied history dating back to 1903.
-They currently offer a Royal Afternoon Tea set, priced at $48++ for one, or $86+ for two.
+Its Marina Bay Sands outlet has earned a 4.3-star rating on Google from over 1,300 reviews at the time of writing.
+They currently offer a Royal Tea Set, priced at $48++ for one, or $86+ for two.

 Start with rich, creamy Crab Rangoon, where Alaskan crab is wrapped in crispy wonton skin and topped with homemade tartar sauce.
 Then, move on to elegant French sandwiches layered with caramelised onions, cheeses and the like.
 The freshly baked Truffle Eggs Mimosa Croissant is another highlight, pairing buttery pastry with aromatic truffle-infused eggs.
-Hot drinks will set you back an additional $6++.
+You get a choice of hot coffee or tea included in the experience, but we recommend topping up $6++ for Angelina’s Signature Hot Chocolate, said to be rich and thick, served with a dollop of cream.

 Angelina